Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Results on Signatures of Gaussian Mixture Distributions

-Recall from Subsection \ref{sec:wasser4signatures} that to obtain a closed-form bound on the approximation error in Algorithm \ref{al:signaturesOfGaussianMixutres}, we place the signature locations of each component of the mixture on a grid in the transformed space induced by the element's covariance matrix, as illustrated in Figure \ref{fig:signatureGaussian}.
-Specifically, following Proposition \ref{prop:OptimalGrid}, we choose the grids such that for a given signature size $N$, the 2-Wasserstein distance from the signature operation is minimized.
-In Figure \ref{fig:wasserGMMsOptimalGrid}, we estimate the optimality gap if we could instead place the signatures freely to minimize the 2-Wasserstein distance.
+Recall from Subsection~\ref{sec:wasser4signatures} that to obtain a closed-form bound on the approximation error in Algorithm~\ref{al:signaturesOfGaussianMixutres}, we place the signature locations of each component of the mixture on a grid in the transformed space induced by the element's covariance matrix, as illustrated in Figure~\ref{fig:signatureGaussian}.
+Specifically, following Proposition~\ref{prop:OptimalGrid}, we choose the grids such that for a given signature size $N$, the 2-Wasserstein distance from the signature operation is minimized.
+In Figure~\ref{fig:EmpiricalConvergenceRate}, we estimate the optimality gap if we could instead place the signatures freely to minimize the 2-Wasserstein distance.
 Perhaps surprisingly, the plots show that placing the signatures freely only slightly reduces the 2-Wasserstein distance.
-Thus, although the optimal signature locations do not adhere to a grid structure (in line with literature \citep{graf2007foundations}), the optimal grid approximates the optimal locations closely.
+Thus, although optimal signature locations are not grid-aligned (in line with literature, \citealp{graf2000foundations}), for the Gaussian mixtures with distinct modes considered here the optimally chosen grid closely approximates the unconstrained optimal locations, indicating that component-wise grids can be near-optimal for such mixtures.